 Dr Nighat has three children of her own and is currently an GP in a rural NHS practice.
 She has worked for the NHS for 11 years as well as privately for 5 years so has a wealth of experience.

 She has had several papers published and has won awards in the past.
-She has recently written and contributed to MegsMenopause, Stylist Magazine, OK, Red, Good Housekeeping Magazine and Women in Medicine Magazine.
+She has recently written and contributed to British Vogue Magazine, MegsMenopause, Stylist Magazine, OK, Red, Good Housekeeping Magazine and Women in Medicine Magazine.

 Dr Nighat is a campaigner for Organ Donation in BAME communities and has appeared on BBC Breakfast to try to encourage more organ donation.
 She is also very confident on the radio and hosts her own Sunday Breakfast show on BBC3 Counties Radio.
 Nighat regularly appears on TimesRadio, Talk Radio, BBC Radio 5 Live, BBC Asian Network and BBC Berkshire.

 In addition to her media work, Nighat is also an influencer via her hugely popular and verified TikTok account (@drnighatarif).
-Nighat’s amassed 100k+ followers on the platform and uploads informative, funny and uplifting content daily.
+Nighat’s amassed a large and loyal following on the platform and uploads informative, funny and uplifting content daily.

 Dr Nighat is a popular guest expert on several podcasts including ‘HerSpirit’ with Louise Minchin and Annie Emmerson (received over 100,000 downloads), ‘HuffPost’ Podcast, ‘Surgical Spirit’ and ‘Sikh Forgiveness’ podcast talking about depression, menopause, anxiety and other medical issues that affect us all.
 She has also featured on Dr Louise Newson ‘menopausedoctor’ podcast.